Canon M5 vs Nikon D5500

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the M5 has an electronic viewfinder (2360k dots), while the D5500 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The following table reports on some other key feature differences and similarities of the Canon M5, the Nikon D5500, and comparable cameras.

 Concerning the storage of imaging data, both the M5 and the D5500 write their files to SDXC cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M5 and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.